 1. Inokashira Park

 Looking for a romantic spot for a date in Kichijoji?
-Inokashira Park is a picturesque green space full of charming coffee shops perfect for a cozy breakfast or lunch.
+Inokashira Park is a picturesque green space full of charming coffee shops, perfect for a cosy breakfast or lunch.
 And when the cherry trees around the pond are in full bloom in March or April, take a scenic boat ride on Inokashira Pond for a truly magical experience.
-Located just a short walk from JR Kichijoji Station.
+It is located just a short walk from JR Kichijoji Station.
 The perfect spot for a romantic stroll.

 Location: 1-18-31 Gotenyama, Musashino, Tokyo 180-0005, Japan